-Those students enrolled in the Master of Business Administration, Master of Science in Criminal Justice and/or the Certificate in Criminal Justice Management, the Master of Science in Critical Incident Management, the Master of Education, Instructional Design, Education Specialist, and Master of Social Work programs are permitted to use only the American Psychological Association (APA) format for referencing material.
+Those students enrolled in the Doctorate of Business Administration, Master of Business Administration, the One Year and International Experiential MBA, all Graduate Studies in Business Certificates, Master of Science in Criminal Justice and/or the Certificate in Criminal Justice Management, the Master of Science in Cybersecurity, the Master of Accounting, the Master of Science in Critical Incident Management, the Master of Education, Instructional Design, Education Specialist, and Master of Social Work programs are permitted to use only the American Psychological Association (APA) format for referencing material.
 All other formats-e.g., Chicago or MLA-will not be permitted unless specified by the professor.